-A flare is a time of increased activity.
-Part of treating your UC includes keeping it from coming back.
-With help from your doctor and proper self-care, you can work your way through your next flare-up quickly, hopefully prevent future ones, and soon return to a normal life.
+Part of treating your UC includes prolonging your remission periods.
+With proper self-care and help from your doctor or gastroenterologist, you can work your way through your next flare-up, possibly prevent future ones, and return to your normal life.

-When a flare occurs, you’ll want to quickly get a grasp on it, treat it, and do your best to ease the signs and symptoms.
-Without treatment, these symptoms can affect your quality of life, and they’re almost certain to return.
-In fact, research published in The American Journal of Gastroenterology shows that 70 percent of UC patients who do not use maintenance treatments will experience a relapse within a year of their last bout with the disease.
+When a flare-up occurs, you’ll want to quickly get a grasp on it, treat it, and do your best to ease your symptoms.
+Without treatment, your symptoms can affect your quality of life, and they’re almost certain to return.

-Knowing what causes a flare is an important part of dealing with it.
-Below are a few things that may cause a flare.
+Knowing what causes a flare-up is an important part of dealing with it.
+Here are some of the most common triggers.

-Being sick can, unfortunately, make you sicker.
+Being sick can make you sicker.
 In particular, diarrhea may induce a flare.
-Changes in your body’s electrolyte level can cause a resurgence of colitis.
+Changes in your body’s electrolyte levels can cause a resurgence of symptoms too.

-Medicines, including antibiotics and painkillers, can affect your body’s natural chemistry and cause a relapse.
+Medications, including antibiotics and nonsteroidal anti-inflammatory drugs (NSAIDs), can affect your body’s natural chemistry and cause a relapse.